What’s the magic figure you need for a great retirement? Here's everything you need to know

 |Employee contribution rate required to deliver KiwiSaver balance||10.4% ||11.4% |

 Most people are currently only contributing 3% of their salary to their KiwiSaver account as this is the amount that's matched by their employer.
 Unfortunately, this is not going to give people anywhere near enough to fund the retirement they are expecting!

 Sure, your mortgage-free home is an important financial asset that can be used to fund your retirement, but you need to remember that if you sell your house, your ongoing living costs will increase as you now have to pay rent!
 The better option would be to downsize to a smaller home, thereby releasing some equity.
 Though, with the rate housing prices are increasing in New Zealand, you may not get as much bang for your buck!

 Ultimately, your own retirement requirements will depend on your own personal circumstances.
-Think hard about the sources of income you may have at retirements like part-time income, NZ Super and your KiwiSaver but think harder about your future expenses taking into account possibilities like having to support older or younger dependants in some ways, higher healthcare costs and the possibility of redundancy.
+Think hard about the sources of income you may have at retirements like part-time income, NZ Super and your KiwiSaver fund but think harder about your future expenses taking into account possibilities like having to support older or younger dependants in some ways, higher healthcare costs and the possibility of redundancy.